[Jump straight to the blog? Here it is…]

 Michelle Van Loon, in her moving and often profound book Born to Wander: Recovering the Value of our Pilgrim Identity, quotes Søren Kierkegaard:

 Faith expressly signifies the deep, strong, blessed restlessness that drives the believer so that he cannot settle down at rest in this world, and therefore the person who has settled down completely at rest has also ceased to be a believer, because a believer cannot sit still as one sits with a pilgrim’s staff in one’s hand – a believer travels forward.

 Pilgrimage, though, is more than moving on.
 Van Loon (ibid.) distinguishes three “parallel, sometimes overlapping streams” of pilgrimage in Scripture:

 - Moral pilgrimage focuses on everyday obedience to God.

 - Physical pilgrimage emphasises a bodily journey to a holy site in order to seek God.

 - Interior pilgrimage describes the pursuit of communion with God through prayer, solitude and contemplation.

 Restlessness, as Michelle Van Loon points out, is potentially a powerful compass.
 As she reminds us, St Augustine of Hippo wrote, “You have made us for yourself, O Lord, and our hearts are restless until they rest in you.”
-My own restlessness has been an odd alternation between my own self-will, and (often misplaced) longings, and God’s calling me back on to the path to “communion with [him] through prayer…” Again and again I am reminded of Proverbs 20.24: “All our steps are ordered by the Lord; how then can we understand our own ways?”
+My own restlessness has been an odd alternation between my own self-will and (often misplaced) longings, and God’s calling me back on to the path to “communion with [him] through prayer…” Again and again I come back to Proverbs 20:24: “All our steps are ordered by the Lord; how then can we understand our own ways?”

 [Note: don’t miss the menu bar across the top of the page for access to the blog and other essays.]